Understanding Computer Vision And Its Applications

 The following are the main limitations that befall computer vision systems:

-Lack of Specialists: Businesses must have an internal team of highly trained professionals with profound knowledge of the differences between artificial intelligence and machine learning and deep learning technologies to “teach” and train computer vision systems.
-There is a demand for highly skilled specialists who can help shape this future of computer vision technology.
+Lack of Specialists: Businesses must have an internal team of highly trained professionals with profound knowledge of the differences between AI and machine learning and deep learning technologies to “teach” and train computer vision systems.
+There is a demand for highly skilled specialists who can help shape this future of this technology.
 This assertion does not mean that outside or external consultants cannot be advised and hired – however, this must be a short-term exercise only, due to both the cost and the valuable intellectual property that such consultants have and demand.

 The necessity of Regular Monitoring: If a computer vision system encounters a technical issue or an unplanned outage, this can cause immense disruption to businesses.
 Therefore, companies must have a dedicated in-house team to monitor and evaluate computer vision systems.
 Besides regular and unplanned maintenance activities, updates and changes to computer vision algorithms will be required.
 Also, testing such changes before the release into computer vision production environments is a long and time-intensive process.